mnurzia/rv/README.md

 ## Caveats

+- Written in C89.
+- Not actually written in C89, since it uses external names longer than 6 characters.
+- Doesn't use any integer types larger than 32 bits, even for multiplication, because it's written in C89.
 - Assumes width of integer types in a way that's not completely compliant with C89/99.
 Fix for this is coming soon, I'm working on a watertight `<stdint.h>` for C89.
+- Written in C89.